futureversecom/trn-examples/examples/substrate/use-xrplBridge/README.md

 ### Bridge XRP tokens from XRPL -> TRN

-Using the `xrpl client` deposit/"send payment" to DOOR account with memodata field, once the tx is received by DOOR account.. the relayer will relay the tx to the root network
+Using the `xrpl client` deposit (send payment) to DOOR account with memodata field, once the tx is received by DOOR account.. the relayer will relay the tx to the root network

 ```
-const request = {
+const request: Payment = {
     TransactionType: "Payment",
     Destination: XRP_BRIDGE_ADDRESS,
     Account: wallet.address,